kc-ml2/ml2-gym/README.md

 Refer to [examples](ml2_gym/examples) folder for demo programs and example codes.

+For installation of all envs, run `pip install -e .`

 ### PyCon Walker
 Modified version of bipedal walker from OpenAI gym.